Master of Public Administration

 The Master of Public Administration degree program at Auburn University is a NASPAA-accedited program with diverse course offerings, dedicated faculty actively engaged in research, and an internship requirement that builds successful leaders for careers in public service.
 The two-year program provides an environment for networking, research opportunities, and program personalization through various graduate certificate options or a dual-degree program with Community Planning.
 Students come from a variety of backgrounds, some directly from undergraduate studies, while others have significant work or military experience.

-The faculty strive to give students the skills and tools to be effective "civic agents."
-The concept of civic agency guides everything we do to help students achieve their goals of public service careers.
 Most of our graduates go on to hold positions in public agencies, nonprofit organizations, or the private sector.
 Our alumni are effective members of their communities, whether at work or in volunteer activities.
 This is Auburn MPA.

 Nationally ranked, Internationally Recognized